robalb/x86-64-playground/field_notes/roadmap.md

   in store.notifyEditorContent we should add a line that resets the diagnostics

+# Todo week 5 (for the future: these are not real weeks, mostly milestones with no time limit)

+- [ ] turn the code cursor red on exit
+- [ ] create an ui showcase page, documenting and showcasing all ux and ui elements in the design system
+- [ ] add peekaddress to libblink
+- [ ] use the existing ui elements and peekaddress to add a custom memory view

 ### backlog
 - editor tooltip for asm guide, like in compiler explorer